One of the early questions I ask prospective B2B clients is:

 Unless and until these two “sales” are completed in ways that meet your winning sales criteria, YOU DON’T HAVE AN OPPORTUNITY.

-This explains why:
+This helps explains why:

 - Sales pipelines and forecasts are not reliable.
 Sales teams are pre-mature in defining opportunities.
 Buyers are still in investigation stage.
 It might also explain the 27% “no decision” data.